LytixDev/slash/README.md

 # Slash
-Slash aims to be very simple yet powerful shell scripting language.
-It breaks free from shackles of the POSIX standard that was standardizes some 30 years ago in favor of a more modern language design.
+Slash aims to be a very simple yet powerful interactive shell scripting language.
+It breaks free from shackles of the POSIX standard that was standardized some 30 years ago in favor of a more modern language design.

 ## Quick start
 ```sh